mitchallen/drawing-kit/packages/svg-tile/README.md

 </svg>
 ```

+### Define a generator file

-Then define a generator file:
+Then define a generator file, passing in the names of the tiles to the `tiles` property.

+The generator will alternate between the two sets of tiles.

 ```js
 let factory = require("@mitchallen/svg-tile")